-Lake Michigan water levels have continued their seasonal decline this fall, decreasing by about 5 inches from January to February.
-Though Lake Michigan is now about 28 inches below the highest monthly water level recorded for January in 2020, the Lake is still about 10 inches above the long-term average water level.
-Water levels are expected to continue their seasonal decline through the early winter but remain above the long-term average.
+Lake Michigan water levels continued their seasonal decline, decreasing 1 inch from January to February.
+Though Lake Michigan is now about 33 inches below the highest monthly water level recorded for February 2020, the Lake is still about 4 inches above the long-term average water level for the month.
+Water levels are expected to begin their seasonal rise over the next month.

 Watch the USACE’s “On the Level” Youtube channel for monthly updates and information about the Great Lakes’ water levels and forecasts from Detroit District Hydraulics and Hydrology experts.

 Here are five things to know about water levels on Lake Michigan for February 2023.

 What are the current water levels on Lake Michigan?

 The water level of Lake Michigan as of February 10, 2023, was at an elevation of 578.81 feet above sea level (from the International Great Lakes Datum).
 To put this level into perspective, here are some statistics for Lake Michigan relative to the period of water level records measured from 1918 to present (statistics from USACE’s Weekly Water Level Update and USACE’s Water Level Summary).

 |Long-term February monthly average (1918 to 2022)||4 inches higher|

 |Record February monthly mean (set in 2020)||33 inches lower|

 What is the outlook for future water levels?